-OK.
-I realize this post is a little untimely since SMX Advanced ended like … uh, three weeks ago.
+Okay, I realize this post about site crawlers is a little untimely since SMX Advanced ended like … three weeks ago.
 But due to having to grapple with The Plague, which I inadvertently picked up during one of four visits to five different airports in a 10-day period, I’m just now able to deliver my top 3 takeaways from the Seattle conference.
 So maybe I exaggerate just a bit.
 But now, without further ado (drumroll, please)…

 1. Crawl Issues Are Still Annoying